mouhamaadibrahim/mouhamaadibrahim.github.io/resume.md

   *December 2023*

 - Regular participant in **Data Science Meetups** and **AI Conferences** to stay updated on the latest industry trends.
+- Fluent in **English, French, and Arabic**, I excel in diverse environments and actively engage with data communities such as **DataCamp** and **Beirut AI** (I am a member of both), continuously enhancing my skills and staying abreast of the latest industry trends.

 ## Awards & Recognitions